 If the superintendent or designee determines that no discrimination occurred, the complainant may appeal this determination to the School Board within 5 calendar days of receiving the decision.
 Notice of appeal must be filed with the superintendent, who shall forward the Compliance Officer's report and any documentation or information deemed relevant by the Compliance Officer during the course of the investigation to the School Board.
 The School Board shall make a decision within 30 calendar days of receiving the record.
 The School Board may require oral or written argument from the complainant, the person or persons allegedly responsible for the discrimination, the superintendent, and any other individual it deems appropriate.
-An extension of the 30 calendar day time limit may occur if necessary as determined by the School Board Chair up to an additional 10 calendar days.
-The decision of the School Board shall be in writing and shall be provided to the complainant and the person or persons allegedly responsible for the discrimination.
+An extension of the 30 calendar day time limit may occur if necessary as determined by the School Board Shall be in writing and shall be provided to the complainant and the person or persons allegedly responsible for the discrimination of the School Board Shall be in writing and shall be provided to the complainant and the person or persons allegedly responsible for the discrimination.